Skip to main content

 In our court system which I have experienced personally as an adult, and I watched as a child in my teenage years then out of curiosity.
 I’d sit there and watch for an hour or so, when police officers didn’t have the time that night to answer my questions on crime.
 I’d go upstairs to Judge Stephen Muller’s courtroom and sit and listen to people testifying and hear his rulings.

 It was mildly entertaining as a teenager, but I knew to stay alert and pay attention in order to learn the process.
-As an adult I learned what I suspected… I learned that white men with power play a game with the victim, who is no longer human to them, yet state’s evidence.
+As an adult I learned what I suspected.
+I learned that white men with power play a game with the victim, who was no longer human to them, yet state’s evidence.
 And the victim must obey, no matter the short-term neither the long-term outcome affecting the victim.
 For me, in the end I’m still quite uncertain if going to trial and testifying, doing the ‘right thing’, really was right for me.
-It is because more than two decades later, nearly now three, I realized the white men in the newspapers leaned toward the defense of a white man.
+It has been because more than three decades later.
+I realized the white men in the newspapers leaned toward the defense of a white man.
 Why?
 It was great news for them, I guess.
 Yet, I didn’t know it at first, till I was in the heat of the battle, testifying.
 Testifying for my dignity, my safety, and the safety of others.

 Then it hit me hard thirteen years after I or should I say, The State won the case.
 The rapist was behind bars, yes.
-However, a semi-retired newspaper man who’d written on the case, followed it; then followed me over the coming years, suggested he write a book about the case.
+However, a semi-retired newspaper man who’d written on the case, followed it; then followed me over the coming years, he suggested that he write a book about the case.
 I agreed in hopes it would help others to understand the length and breadth of what happens to a victim.
 My case was a little different than some of the other cases of rape, few make it to trial and quite often most don’t.
+Most were not a 'win' for the state, neither.

 I’ve had long discussions with my internist at times.
 He has known me since the end of 1998.
-Usually, they have been discussions about nutrition and things I’ve discovered being in the realm of helping chronic pain patients.
+Usually, they had been discussions about nutrition and things I’d discovered being in the realm of helping chronic pain patients.
 A job I chose, because of the damage I sustained from the abduction, beating and rape that occurred in my life.
-For over decade after the attack I had problems being able to sit down for any great length of time, that was only one physical problem from the attack I’d incurred.
-So, after over a year of pain, I decided to change my career from a desk job in defense contracting working in finance to the job I do now, where I stand most of the time for a living.
+For now decades after the attack I had problems being able to sit down for any great length of time, that was only one physical problem from the attack I’d incurred.
+So, after over a year of pain, I decided to change my career from a desk job in defense contracting working in finance to a job, where I could stand most of the time for a living.

 https://www.amazon.com/Jody-Lynn-Reicher/e/B00R3VUZ18/ref=sr_ntt_srch_lnk_10?qid=1418802234&sr=1-10